 Featured above: Cortona Events – Tuscany, Italy

 *Average daily sunshine hours

 What’s the flight time?

 2‐4 hours (depending on destination)

 What’s the time difference?

-- Residency Some Register Offices in Italy will require you to sign a Declaration of Intention to Marry 2 to 4 days prior to your marriage ceremony, so always check with the individual Registrar.
+- Residency Though there is no official residency requirement for civil ceremonies in Italy, some Register Offices in Italy will require you to sign a Declaration of Intention to Marry 2 to 4 days prior to your marriage ceremony, so always check with the individual Registrar.
 (Florence, for instance, requires you to visit with two witnesses, three days before your wedding.)

-- Proof of status You’ll need a Certificate of No Impediment from your local Register Office.
+- Proof of status You need to prove you’re legally allowed to get married by getting a Certificate of No Impediment from your local Register Office.

-- Divorced An official copy of your decree absolute will be required.
+- Divorced An official copy of your decree absolute will be required as well as previous marriage certificates.
 A re‐marriage for a divorced woman cannot take place within 300 days of the dissolution of her previous marriage.

 - Widowed If either of you are widowed you will need to produce the death certificate of your deceased spouse.